ServandoBa/InvestmentsDashboard/README.md

 ```
 </details>

-#### 3.2 Enriching the Dataset
+### 3.2 Enriching the Dataset

 This process is one of the most extensive within Data preparation process due to the project is based on add more data from other source, which in this case is Yahoo Finance, to the original data.
 In this library we will retrieve fundamental information about each stock in one table and also extract historical data from each stock.
-Therefore, there will be two tables _final_data_ which stores the fundamental information and _final_daily_data_ which stores the last twelve months of each stock.

 <details>
 <Summary> Code </Summary>